radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 1. Enter an object name and an (optional) LDAP object class to associate with it.
 1. Click OK.
 1. Repeat steps 3-6 to add all objects.
 1. Expand below *Tables* to see the new object.
-Right-click on the table and choose **Add New Attribute**.
+Right-click on the object and choose **Add New Attribute**.
 2. Repeat step 8 to add all attributes.

 ## Managing Schemas